geospiza-fortis/manga-recsys/app/src/routes/manga/+page.md

 #### construction

+We represent our network as matrices.
+We generate a bipartite adjacency matrix $B$ between manga and tags, where each row is a manga, and each column is a tag.
+We project this matrix into a single mode, to get a manga-manga network where two manga are connected by the dot product of their tags.

+$$
+A = B B^T
+$$

+There are two representations that interest us: the adjacency matrix and the Laplacian matrix.
+The adjacency matrix has a row and column for each manga, where two manga are connected by the number of shared tags.
+The Laplacian matrix is the degree matrix minus the adjacency matrix.

+$$

+L = D - A

+$$

+The laplacian matrix is related to connectivity of the graph, and is often used for clustering.

 #### removing indirect effects

 We explore two techniques to remove indirect effects from the network, as described by [this nature article](https://www.nature.com/articles/nbt.2657) ([scihub link](https://sci-hub.se/10.1038/nbt.2657)).